ugnius-s/GladiatusAutomation/README.md

 ## * Job Stables * ##

-When started, bot will work in stables for parameter hours or until the end of universe if -1 specified.
+When started, bot will work in stables for parameter hours or until buffer overflow if -1 specified.

 ``` SCRIPT_STABLES.loop(client, USER, 2) ```